gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

         gopro.ble_command.get_camera_statuses()

 .. note::
-    WiFi can not access individual statuses.
+    HTTP can not access individual statuses.
 Instead it can use the `get_camera_state` (:meth:`~open_gopro.api.http_commands.HttpCommands.get_camera_state`)
     command to retrieve all of them (as well as all of the settings) at once